PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ### Multistore Header

-It only displays stores associated with the product.
+It only displays stores associated with the product and stores that users can access.
 - **Add to other stores** - Button - Open modal to select new stores to associate or dissociate with the product.
 List of stores grouped by group shop with a checkbox
 	- Cancel button